united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

 ```

 ### IODD file management
 Based on the vendorid and deviceid (extracted out of the received data from the ifm-gateway), sensorconnect looks in it's persistant storage if an iodd file is already on the available.
 If there is no iodd file stored for the specific sensor, it tries to download a file online and saves it.
-If this also is not possible, sensorconnect doesn't preprocess the pdin data entry and sends it as is via mqtt or kafka to the broker.
+If this also is not possible, sensorconnect doesn't preprocess the pdin data entry and forwards it as is.

 ### Data interpretation (key: pdin) with IODD files
 The iodd files are in xml format and often contain multiple thousand lines.
 You can find [extensive documentation on the io link website](https://io-link.com/de/Download/Download.php).
 Especially relevant areas of the iodd files are (for our use-case):